-- Unsatisfactory progress $\rightarrow$ not allowed to continue because no reasonable chance of graduating BEng

-- After 1st year:

-- At least 60% of the 1st year's credits passed

-- At least 2 of the mathematics subjects passed

-- Every year thereafter:

-- Threshold increases by 70% of a full year's credits

-- Must earn degree within 6 years

-- Only one chance for a GOOD study record

-- Shouldn't come to university to play!
+- Unsatisfactory progress → not allowed to continue because no reasonable chance of graduating BEng - After 1st year: - At least 75 credits of the 1st year's credits passed - At least 2 of the four mathematics modules passed - Every year thereafter: - At least 75 credits passed in the preceding year - And at least 70% of the accumulated credits to date, e.g. 210 credits after two years - Must earn degree within 6 years - Only one chance for a GOOD study record - Shouldn't come to university to play!